mosaic-design-system/docs/src/forms/select.md

 storybook: https://tessera.oneadvanced.io/dev/components-forms/?path=/docs/html-select-examples--default-story
 tabs:
   - title: Usage
+    body: >-
-    body: "## What is a Select?
+      ## What is a Select?

       A **Select** is a drop-down list of options that a user can select from within a form.
-The selected option is shown when the drop-down menu is no longer open and not the focus of the user.\
+The selected option is shown when the drop-down menu is no longer open and not the focus of the user.

       - - -